What is Melatonin?

-Circadin contains the hormone melatonin and is used to treat jet lag in travellers crossing several time zones.
+Melatonin is a hormone which may be used to treat jet lag in travellers crossing several time zones.
 Melatonin occurs naturally in the human body and is involved in regulating our sleep-wake cycle.

 Normally, levels of melatonin increase when it gets dark outside, making you feel sleepy and tired to prepare your body for rest.
-When you travel to a place with a different time zone, you body clock takes some time to adjust to the change in time.
-Circadin can help you to sleep when it is nighttime at your destination and overcome the time zone gap.
+When you travel to a place with a different time zone, your body clock takes some time to adjust to the change in time.
+Taking Melatonin can help you to sleep when it is nighttime at your destination and overcome the time zone gap.

-By its nature, Circadin can cause drowsiness and so when using this medication no activities should be performed which would be dangerous to undertake when drowsy.
+By its nature, Melatonin can cause drowsiness so when using this medication no activities should be performed which would be dangerous to undertake when drowsy.

 Always read the patient information leaflet before commencing treatment.